 The health effects from chemical exposures vary based on the individual exposed and the chemical involved.
 When chemicals build up in indoor air (at levels high enough to cause a strong petroleum odor, for example), some people will experience eye and respiratory irritation, headache, and/or nausea.
 These symptoms are temporary and should go away when the person is moved to fresh air.
 Usually, health officials are most concerned about low level chemical exposures over many years, as this may raise a person’s lifetime risk for developing cancer.

 The likelihood of indoor air contamination by vapor intrusion is low at most cleanup sites.
 When vapor intrusion does occur, the health risk will often be lower than that posed by radon or by chemicals owned and used by the resident.
 Even though the risk is quite low, the Wisconsin Department of Health Services (DHS) considers these risks to be unnecessary and avoidable.

-If you live near a site with VOC contamination, such as a gas station or dry cleaner where petroleum or chemicals have contaminated soil or groundwater, you should expect that the potential for vapor intrusion is also being investigated.
+If you live near a site with VOC contamination you should expect that the potential for vapor intrusion is also being investigated.
 You may be contacted by the cleanup site owner or others working on the cleanup with information about the project.
 Your cooperation and consent would be requested before any testing/sampling would be done on your property.
-You may ask the person contacting you any questions about the work being done, or you can contact the DNR cleanup project manager, or a DHS employee.
-Telephone numbers and internet addresses for DHS and DNR are provided below.
+You may ask the person contacting you any questions about the work being done.

 - Store unused chemicals in appropriate containers in a well-ventilated location.

-- Fix all leaks promptly, as well as other moisture problems that encourage mold growth.
+- Fix all leaks promptly and control moisture that encourage mold growth.

-- Make sure all major appliances and fireplaces are in good condition.
-Have them checked annually by a professional.
+- Have all major appliances and fireplaces checked annually by a professional.